taskcluster/taskcluster-docs/queue/worker-interaction/index.md

 Terminating the Worker Early
 ----------------------------
-If the worker finds itself having to terminate early, for example a spot nodes that detects pending termination.
+If the worker finds itself having to terminate early, for example a spot node that detects pending termination.
 Or a physical machine ordered to be provisioned for another purpose, the worker should report exception with the reason `worker-shutdown`.
-Upon such report the queue will resolve the run as exception and create a new run, if the task has additional retries left.
+Upon such report the queue will resolve the run as an exception and create a new run, if the task has additional retries left.

 Reporting Task Result